Privacy and personal information

 What happens when you call Council?

 When you contact Council’s Customer Relations team by phone your call may be recorded.
-Information you provide to us will be collected, held, used and/or disclosed for the following purposes:
+To find out how the information you provide over the phone is collected, used and/or disclosed, including the recordings of those phone calls, refer to our Privacy Statement.

 How do I change my name on Council records?